wearvr/dpvr-vr-unity-sdk-instructions/docs/dpvr-vr-unity-sdk-installation.md

   <img alt="Drag the DpnCameraRig.prefab into your scene" width="500px" src="assets/DragPrefabIntoScene.png">
 </p>

-After replacing the Camera the features associated with the original Camera mayr equire some adjustments.
+After replacing the Camera the features associated with the original Camera may require some adjustments.

-We reccomend using a WorldSpace canvas for UI elemets, as opposed to ScreenSpace.
-This is standard for most VR platforms, but can sometimes be a concern in poting projects.
+We recommend using a WorldSpace canvas for UI elements, as opposed to ScreenSpace.
+This is standard for most VR platforms, but can sometimes be a concern in porting projects.

 ## Project settings